 In a previous piece, I discussed some of the problems that could occur when supplementing with a particularly potent form of thiamine called tetrahydrofurfuryl disulfide or TTFD.
 Specifically, we examined how TTFD can temporarily deplete glutathione (GSH) and increase the recycling requirements (using activated riboflavin and NADPH).
 I also provided some recommendations for how one might improve this initial processing of TTFD in cells.
 Following on from that, we will now look at the next phase of TTFD processing to help pinpoint some of the reasons why some people suffer negative reactions when beginning supplementation.
-In short, the clearance of TTFD breakdown products requires adequate methylation capacity and many individual who are thiamine deficient have insufficient methylation.
+In short, the clearance of TTFD breakdown products requires adequate methylation capacity and many individuals who are thiamine deficient have insufficient methylation.

 From Glutathione to Methylation